The following was cross-posted at my blog Red Earth

 Domestically, GB has never required government bailouts or even interventions in soliciting external resources.
 Annual audits have shown that GB is well managed, its financial dealings in good order and above board.
 The government has never received any complaints from the majority owners – mostly poor women who own 75% of the shares of the Bank – that the bank was being mismanaged or that their resources were being misused.
 Yet, Prof Bhagwati has failed to acknowledge this point and would rather resort to innuendos and rumormongering.

 3. Prof Yunus has never claimed he is the pioneer of the micro-credit scheme.
 What is he credited for is the institutionalization and global recognition of micro-credit.
-GB believes that credit should be accepted as a human right, and as a result, built a system where one who does not possess anything gets the highest priority in getting a loan.
+GB believes that credit should be accepted as a human right, and as a result, built a system where one who does not possess anything gets the highest priority in getting access to loans with installment options.
 This idea of collateral-less credit increased GB’s customer base to 8.3m borrowers and led to global recognition of microfinance as a tool for poverty reduction and social development.

 4. In continuing with the distortion, Bhagwati discounts the Bangladeshi’s steady economic growth.
 The latest IMF reports on Bangladesh shows a country with steady economic growth at 5.9 percent despite global economic downturn.
 The problem with growth-obsessed economist such as Bhagwati is that they tend to ignore social development and equity, which Bangladesh has been doing exceedingly well over the past couple of years.
 Bangladesh’s Human Development Index (HDI) are much better than most South Asian countries and it has even outshone India in many social indicators.
 Many renowned economist such as Amartya Sen, who developed the UN HDI and also a Noble laureate, constantly cite Bangladesh as a success story in social and human development thanks to the works of Grameen Bank among other factors.